 - Identifying the goal and purpose behind it,

-- Knowing how to actually apply and use it.
+- Knowing how actually to apply and use it.

 If you go with customer journey maps, we highly recommend you keep the two criteria in mind.

-In this post, we’ll be detailing the steps to help you craft a complete and comprehensive customer journey map for your business, and discuss how to evaluate and use it effectively.
+In this post, we’ll be detailing the steps to help you craft a complete and comprehensive customer journey map for your business and discuss how to evaluate and use it effectively.

-How To Create a Comprehensive Customer Journey Map
+How To Create A Customer Journey Map

 Matthew Fairweather, director of Matthew Fairweather Ltd, says:

 Customer journey mapping is really a mixture of art and insight… But that’s just a visual aid.
-The real work in journey mapping is using all of the customer information and data available to you from across the business and delivering a process and structure to their experience.
+The real work in customer journey mapping is using all of the customer information and data available to you from across the business and delivering a process and structure to their experience.

 1. Nail down your buyer persona